Tarawa Entry Requirements

 Alcohol

-2 liters of wine or spirits
+2 liters of spirits or 4 liters of wine or 4 liters of beer

 Tobacco